ColinM1966/Climate_risk_assessment_tools/README.md

-<b>Coastal Inundation Exposure Assessment
+#Coastal Inundation Exposure Assessment

 This R workflow assesses coastal inundation exposure for any user-defined area of interest.

-Supported spatial inputs include:
+##Supported spatial inputs include:
 GeoPackage polygon layers
 ESRI Shapefiles
 KML files
 point locations, converted to assessment areas using a user-defined buffer

-The workflow:
+##The workflow:
 reads and validates the input spatial data;
 repairs invalid geometries;
 converts buffered points or multiple polygons into a single assessment unit;